IN THIS ARTICLE

 Palliative care offers you emotional and physical comfort and relief from pain.
 Other symptoms managed through palliative care include shortness of breath, fatigue, loss of appetite, gastrointestinal problems, skin problems, anxiety, and depression.

-Palliative and terminal care is often given in a hospital, hospice, or nursing home; however, it can also be provided at home.
+Palliative and, eventually, end-of-life care may be given in a hospital, hospice, or nursing home; however, it can also be provided at home.
 The following organization can help you with palliative and terminal care:

 National Hospice and Palliative Care Organization (NHPCO)